Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/Cyclistic_Final_Report.md

 **My top three recommendations based on my analysis.**
 * You won’t be able to sell annual memberships to tourists.
 So don't target the popular stations for casual users.
-* Your target audience will be at the station wich are used by locals, where you already find annual users.
+* Your target audience will be at the station which are used by locals, where you already find annual users.
 * You could target hotels and hostels.
 If they get an annual membership, they can rent it out to their customers.